Moxa CVE-2025-1977, CVE-2025-2026: Multiple Vulnerabilities in NPort 6100-G2/6200-G2 Series

 How it could be exploited

-An attacker with valid read-only credentials can issue commands through the web API or MCC tool to either reconfigure the device (CVE-2025-1977) or inject a null byte into the API to trigger a reboot (CVE-2025-2026).
-Both require network access to the device's web interface and valid authentication credentials.
+An attacker with valid read-only web credentials connects to the NPort's web API over the network and either modifies configuration settings through the MCC tool (CVE-2025-1977) or injects a null byte into the API to trigger an unplanned reboot (CVE-2025-2026).
+Both attacks are low-complexity and require only standard network access.

 Prerequisites

-- Network access to the NPort web interface (typically port 80/443)
+• Network access to the NPort's web interface (typically port 80/443)

 Exploitability